Version 2 - 01/05/2020

 The Minister for Lands may grant an easement in gross over Crown land to any person or body.
 These easements are limited to the grantee only and cannot be transferred.
 For example, an easement in gross to a lessee is only valid for that lessee and not any new lessee on a transfer of that lease.

 Generally, an easement between two Crown land parcels cannot be accepted as the State of Western Australia owns both.
-However, an easement between two Crown land parcels can be accepted where either or both the dominant or servient tenement was limited to a leasehold interest over the Crown land.
+However, an easement between two Crown land parcels can be accepted where either or both the benefited or burdened land was limited to a leasehold interest over the Crown land.
 In these instances, the easement is made with the lessee and continues on any transfer of the lease but only remains valid during the term of the affected lease.

-If an easement is made between two separate Crown leasehold estates (eg. one lease exists over the dominant tenement and a different lease exists over the servient tenement) then s.18 of the LAA consent of the Minister for Lands is required unless the Crown land is vested for purposes of another Act.
+If an easement is made between two separate Crown leasehold estates (eg. one lease exists over the benefited land and a different lease exists over the burdened land) then s.18 of the LAA consent of the Minister for Lands is required unless the Crown land is vested for purposes of another Act.

-The land description in an easement where the dominant or servient tenement is limited to a leasehold interest must additionally refer to the lease affected by the easement.
+The land description in an easement where the benefited land or burdened land is limited to a leasehold interest must additionally refer to the lease affected by the easement.
 For example:

 "As to Lease N123456 only "